 For those who are not familiar with epidemic models, we suggest the following articles: https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiolog,

 The parameters of the model are obtained by minimization of the objective function, which is the sum of squares for residuals of values and sum of squares for residuals of values differences.
 The weights of summands are selected automatically.
 Optimization Toolbox function fminsearch is used to calculate optimal values of unknown model parameters.
 If the calculation fails then only data are plotted.

-The contribute contains data for coronavirus for Argentina, Austria, Belgium, Brazil, Canada, Croatia, China, Czech Republic, Denmark, Germany, Hungary, France, India, Indonesia, Iran, Italy, Japan, Lombardia, Netherlands, NY State, Norway, Poland, Portugal, Slovakia, Serbia, Slovenia, South Korea, Spain, Switzerland, UK, USA and data for outside of China (up to 28.Mar.2020)
+The contribute contains data for coronavirus for Argentina, Austria, Belgium, Brazil, Canada, Croatia, China, Czech Republic, Denmark, Germany, Hungary, France, Iceland, India, Indonesia, Iran, Italy, Japan, Netherlands, Norway, Poland, Portugal, Romania, Russia, Slovakia, Serbia, Slovenia, South Korea, Spain, Switzerland, Turkey, UK, USA and World (up to 28.April.2020)

 On the epidemy evaluation graph, regions color separate epidemy phases (these are not standard but arbitrarily chosen for convenience):

 On the total cases graph, margins are +/-3*RMSE; on daily new cases graph, margins are +/dRMSE.